Pixofield/keyshapejs/README.md

     tl.loop(Infinity);      // loops forever
     tl.loop(5);             // jumps 5 times
     var lc = tl.loop();     // returns { count: 5 }

+### timeline.marker(name)

+Returns: The time for the given marker name or undefined if the marker is not found.

+Gets the given marker's time in milliseconds.

+Example:

+    var timems = tl.marker("my-marker");          // gets the time for "my-marker"

 ### Callback: onfinish